visahaarala/starchivore/README.md

 Only foods with scientific name, raw, and fiber > 0 are included.
 Plus all the seeds (not raw in the Fineli database).

-Written with vanilla html, css & javascript.
+Website written with vanilla html, css & javascript.
+Data manipulation written with typescript.
 Deployed at Vercel.

 Source of data is Peruspaketti 1
 (Basic package 1)